The Read House Hotel: Origins

 The first hotel on the site, the Crutchfield House, opened in 1847.
-It was constructed by future Chattanooga Mayor Thomas Crutchfeld, Sr., directly across from the Union Depot.
+It was constructed by future Chattanooga Mayor Thomas Crutchfield Sr., directly across from the Union Depot.
 The railways were the main source of business and imports to the town and this constant flow of business allowed the Crutchfield House to prosper.
 Thomas Crutchfield, Sr. died in 1850, and his son, Thomas Crutchfield, Jr., also a future mayor of Chattanooga, took over the hotel.

 Jefferson Davis stayed at the Crutchfield House on January 21, 1861, while traveling home to Mississippi after resigning from the United States Senate.
 Davis delivered a speech in favor of secession in the hotel's dining room, causing future congressman William Crutchfield (Thomas Crutchfield, Jr.'s brother) to deliver a fiery speech of his own, denouncing Davis as a "renegade and a traitor," and saying that Tennessee would not be "hood winked, bamboozled and dragged into your Southern, codfish, aristocratic, tory blooded, South Carolina mobocracy."
 A duel nearly resulted between the men and the argument at the hotel was widely reported as tensions grew on the eve of the Civil War.

 In 1862, the hotel served as the headquarters for the local Confederate garrison.
 That winter, Confederate General Samuel Jones, commander of the Department of East Tennessee, converted the hotel to a military hospital.
 Chattanooga was occupied by the Union on September 9, 1863, and the 92nd Illinois Infantry Regiment placed its regimental colors atop the hotel to signal their control of the town.
 The hotel later served as a hospital for Union soldiers wounded at the Battle of Chickamauga.
 The Crutchfield House survived the war, but caught fire and burned down in 1867.
 After the fire, the Crutchfield family chose not to rebuild.